 5 nights of accommodation in twin rooms, breakfasts, lunches and evening meals, guiding and tour leaders, ground transport, reserves entrances fees.
 All prices include VAT.

-Transport to/from Madrid airport, drinks, any other item not listed as “INCLUDED”.
+International flights to/from Madrid airport, drinks, any other item not listed as “INCLUDED”.

 We will meet in your accommodation around Madrid.
 We recommend you to spend the night prior the tour start in a hotel close to Madrid Airport.